Qigong and Tai Chi: A beginner’s guide to putting the pieces together

 8 Form - the first tai chi form we learn at RMTC

 This short form is in 2 parts.
-It introduces the principles of silk reeling, and in Part One we learn the posture of Part Wild Horse’s Mane, Golden Rooster Stands on One Leg and Repulse Monkey.
+It introduces the principles of silk reeling, and in Part One we learn the postures of Part Wild Horse’s Mane, Golden Rooster Stands on One Leg and Repulse Monkey.
 Part 2 introduces Brush Knee, Cloud Hands and Roll Back.
 These postures also appear in 10 Form and Beijing 24.

 After the Silk Reeling 8 Form is familiar, we can practice the 5 Form.
 This short form has no new postures, but the order and repetitions are different, making it more challenging for the brain!

 All of the postures from the 8 Form appear in the 10 Form.
 New postures we learn are High Kick with Heel and Grasp Bird’s Tail (also known as Stroke Peacock’s Tail).
 These three postures also appear in Beijing 24.
-The major change in the 10 Form is direction.
+The major difference in the 10 Form is direction.
 Here we learn how to turn 90 degrees and 180 degrees.